Purple Martin, Progne subis

 Fledging: Both adults feed the nestlings, which fledge in 28 to 29 days.
 After fledging, adults and juveniles gather in large communal roosts, sometimes with thousands of individuals.

 Nest: Eastern Purple Martins primarily nest in "martin houses" and gourds hung from poles.
-Both adults build the nest of twigs, plant stems, mud, and grass.
+Both adults build a nest of twigs, plant stems, mud, and grass.
 Nest Box Instructions here.

 Status in Tennessee: The distribution of Purple Martins in Tennessee is dependent on the location of artificial nest sites.
 They are a fairly common summer resident in towns, suburbs, and farmsteads across the state.